raacampbell/alicat-matlab/README.md

 ### Usage

-First hard-code the correct COM port into `connectAlicat`
+First hard-code the correct COM port into `connectAlicat` then connect:

 Example: